Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers

+The next question is, starting from the band structure of Figs.~\ref{fig:fig1}b and \ref{fig:fig1}d, how can a topological QAH state arise from interactions?
+This is the question which we are mainly trying to address in this work.
+In this section, we develop a $\bm{k}\cdot \bm{p}$ Hamiltonian to describe the hole pocket of the WSe$_2$ layer and the electron pocket of the MoTe$_2$ layer (Fig.~\ref{fig:fig1}e).
+Importantly, due to the nearby moir\'e bands, the electron pocket is described by a massive Dirac Hamiltonian which plays an important role in achieving an order parameter with $p_x+ip_y$ dependence which gives rise to a TIVC state.

-{\bf Low energy effective Hamiltonian for spin-polarized moir\'e bands.} As shown in Figs.~\ref{fig:fig1}d and \ref{fig:fig1}e, in the presence of spin polarization, the low energy physics of the heterobilayer is governed by the the hole pocket of the WSe$_2$ layer near the $\kappa$ point and the electron pocket of the MoTe$_2$ layer near the $\gamma$ point of the moir\'e Brillouin zone.
-The $\kappa$ pocket representing the valence band top of WSe$_2$ layer at $-K$ is far away from other bands and it can simply be described by the band dispersion of $\xi_{-}(\bm{k})=-\bm{k}^2/2m_t-\mu+\delta \tilde{E}_D$ with $\mu$ as the chemical potential.
-Note that $\delta \tilde{E}_D$ has the same meaning as the $\delta E_D$ in Eq.~\ref{continuum_model} but with a constant shift.
+As shown in Figs.~\ref{fig:fig1}d and \ref{fig:fig1}e, in the presence of spin polarization, the low energy physics of the heterobilayer is governed by the hole pocket of the WSe$_2$ layer near the $\kappa$ point and the electron pocket of the MoTe$_2$ layer near the $\gamma$ point of the moir\'e Brillouin zone.
+The $\kappa$ pocket representing the valence band top of WSe$_2$ layer at $-K$ is far away from other bands and it can simply be described by the band dispersion of $\xi_{-}(\bm{k})=-\bm{k}^2/2m_t-\mu+\delta E_D$ with $\mu$ as the chemical potential.
+Note that $\delta E_D$ has the same meaning as the $\delta E_D$ in Eq.~\ref{continuum_model} but with a constant shift.
 On the other hand, the top two moir\'e bands near the $\gamma$ pocket of $+K$ valley are close in energy and they are captured by a $C_{3v}$ symmetry invariant massive Dirac Hamiltonian